brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 1. Top-level printing of ranges: this is `fmt::print("{}", r)`;

-2. A format-joiner which allows providing a a custom delimiter: this is `fmt::print("{:02x}", fmt::join(r, ":"))`.
-This revision of the paper allows providing a format specifier and removed in the brackets in the top-level case too, as in `fmt::print("{:e:02x}", r)`, but does not allow for providing a custom delimiter.
+2. A format-joiner which allows providing a a custom delimiter: this is provided in `{fmt}` under the spelling `fmt::print("{:02x}", fmt::join(r, ":"))`.
+Previous revisions of the paper sought to simply standardize this under the name `std::format_join`, but this paper has since evolved to both allow custom specifier directly to format `r` as well as now providing the ability to directly provide the delimiter.
+A `fmt::join`-like facility is thus not necessary and not proposed.

 3. A more involved version of a format-joiner which takes a delimiter and a callback that gets invoked on each element. fmt does not provide such a mechanism, though the Rust itertools library does: